-My role on the governing body is to provide the other governors with relevant school information so that they can understand how the school is progressing and how it is run.
-Outside of school my interests center mostly around spending time with my family but I also love cooking and sport.
+My role within the governing body is to provide other governors with relevant school information so that they can understand how the school is progressing and how we operate.
+This allows the governors to ask challenging questions, which enable us to reflect and improve.

 I have been involved with Ralph Sadleir for over thirty years, as a parent, full time teacher and at present a regular supply teacher.
 The school has been an important part of my life and as a governor I hope to promote the school and it’s ethos and help implement changes that will help the school move forward.

-I lived in Puckeridge for the first 18 years of my life and was pleased to move back to the area 5 years ago with my wife and our 4 children to live in Braughing.
-As a Business Manager in the Environment Department at Hertfordshire County Council I hope that I can bring some of my skills and experience to assist the school in the role of parent governor.
-With my eldest daughter currently at the school and the rest of my children hopefully set to join in the future, I am keen to learn how the school is performing and to provide support for any ongoing improvement.
-Probably like other parents, outside of work my life is about my family and aside from driving children to numerous parties and clubs I do find time to play or watch sport once in a while!
+I lived in Puckeridge for the first 18 years of my life and was pleased to move back to the area 6 years ago with my wife and our 4 children to live in Braughing.
+As a Business Manager in the Environment Department at Hertfordshire County Council, I hope that I can bring some of my skills and experience to assist the school in the role of parent governor.
+With my two daughters currently at the school and the boys looking to join in the future, I am keen to learn how the school is performing and to provide support for any ongoing improvement.
+Probably like other parents, outside of work my life is about my family and aside from driving children to numerous parties and clubs, I do find time to play or watch sport once in a while!

 I joined the Local Governing Body in September 2016 and have since become an Associate Governor for Ralph Sadleir focussed on supporting the Board and Senior Leadership Team with marketing, communications, reputation management and student recruitment.